lagotto/lagotto.github.io/plos.md

 <ul>
 	<li>PLOS: PLOS articles are provided in three different formats&ndash; page views, PDF downloads, and XML downloads &ndash; and we record the online activity of users across these three formats.
 This "usage," comprised of the three types, is provided as an aggregate metric or broken down, month-by-month in graphical format.
 Online usage via the PLOS platform is presented according to industry standard definitions of usage and is COUNTER-compliant. </li>
 	<li>Pubmed Central: We also display COUNTER 3-compliant PubMed Central (PMC) usage data for each article.
 PMC individually counts the number of page views and PDF downloads of the article on their site.
 The results are only made available to PLOS once a month, not in real-time.
 As a result, articles may experience a lag with the display of PMC data of up to one month.
 This will also impact the data shown on recently published articles, which may not show PMC usage data for their first month of publication.
 The total article usage data displayed on the Metrics Tab is an aggregate of both PLOS and PMC usage.</li>
 	<li>figshare: All PLOS figures, tables, and supporting information files are available on figshare. figshare individually counts the views, downloads, and shares on its site.
-These counts are aggregated individually for each figure and table, but presented as a cumulative count for the supporting information package.
-The detailed breakdown for the three counts are available on the respective figshared page, which is individually linked.</li>
+These counts are aggregated individually for each figure and table, but presented as a cumulative number for the supporting information package.
+The detailed breakdown for the three counts are available on the respective figshared page.</li>
 	</ul>

 <h4>Considerations</h4>